praneethnamburi/pyfilemanager/README.md

 ## Acknowledgments

-This tool was developed as part of the ImmersionToolbox initiative at the MIT.nano Immersion Lab, and thanks to NCSOFT for supporting this initiative.
+This tool was developed as part of the ImmersionToolbox initiative at the [MIT.nano Immersion Lab](https://immersion.mit.edu).
+Thanks to NCSOFT for supporting this initiative.